curtk6h/ursla/README.md

     *Who needs 'em when you have fun and completely unenforced coding patterns.*

-* NO FOR loops or other super useful syntaxes/constructs that are widely-offered
+* NO for-loops or other super useful syntaxes/constructs that are widely-offered

-    *Don't get me wrong, I like FOR loops, lambdas, list comprehensions, etc., but they're all gravy.*
+    *Don't get me wrong, I like for-loops, lambdas, list comprehensions, etc., but get outta here.*

 ## Is there any practical reason to use this language?